blockmason/simple-ownership-contract-demo/README.md

 ![Ownership Link API](images/ownership_link_api.png)

-**That's it!** Our Ownership smart contract is automatically deployed to the Link private network/blockchain and we are ready to use our web API endpoints in our front-end DApp.
+**That's it!** Our Ownership smart contract is automatically deployed to the Link private blockchain and we are ready to use our web API endpoints in our front-end DApp.

 ### Configure DApp Front-End